hninor/Pokemon/README.md

 - **State Management**: Uses Compose state management with StateFlows
 - **Theme**: Custom Material 3 theme
 - **Component-Based**: Modular UI components for better reusability
+- **Repository**: Use of interface to decouple data layer from domain layer, Repository Design Pattern
 - **Datasource**: Remote and Local, prioritazing cache over remote as data strategy
 - **Declarative paradigm**: Use of flow to give the reactive programation environment, it is used in both UI layer and data layers